turboSMTP/turboSMTP-csharp/USAGE.md

 ## Delete Suppressions Based on a Criteria

-The **Delete** method is an asynchronous operation that handles the process of removing multiple email addresses from the suppressions list according to a filter Criteria.
+The **DeleteAsync** method is an asynchronous operation that handles the process of removing multiple email addresses from the suppressions list according to a filter Criteria.
 The method takes a `SuppressionsDeleteOptions` object as input and returns a boolean result, that indicates if the deletion was successful.

 ```csharp
 //Create an instance of SuppressionsDeleteOptions